-Collateral or margin may be passed by the Fund to a counterparty or broker in respect of OTC FDI transactions.
+Collateral or margin may be passed by the Fund to a counterparty or broker in respect of OTC FDI transactions and/or may be subject to centralised clearing requirements.
 Please refer to the section of the Prospectus entitled "Collateral Policy" for further details.